mh-firouzjah/archlinux-installation-guide/README.md

-# Arch Linux Systemd-boot BTRFS
+# Arch Linux

+In this content I'll explain how to install Arch Linux and use systemd-boot and Ext4/BTRFS

 ## Preparation